-Chapter 1 Introduction

-M68K Ada is a cross-development system providing a production-quality implementation of a restricted Ada 95 language (ANSI/ISO/IEC-8652:1995).
-Significant features of M68K Ada are as follows:

-- Minimum program size 2K bytes - Accurate delays with 100 microseconds1 delay latency over whole range - Low overhead 4K byte tasking system with 50 microseconds1 task switch - Full support for interrupts attached to protected subprograms - Comprehensive printed and on-line user manuals - Available off the shelf as a fully supported commercial product

-1Simulated MC68040 at 25 MHz

-Chapter 1.
 Introduction

+M1750 Ada is a cross-development system providing a production-quality implementation of a restricted Ada 95 language (ANSI/ISO/IEC-8652:1995).
+Significant features of M1750 Ada are as follows:

+- Minimum program size approximately 1500 bytes - Accurate delays with 200 microseconds delay latency over whole range - Low overhead 5K byte tasking system with 200 microseconds task switch - Full support for interrupts attached to protected subprograms - · Comprehensive printed and on-line user manuals - Available off the shelf as a fully supported commercial product

+&lt;sup>1Generic MIL-STD-1750 at 10 MHz

-- Evaluation copies available for down-load - Compatible with other XGC Ada compilation system - Built-in restrictions for mission-critical applications (see Appendix B, Restrictions and Profiles [65])
+• Evaluation copies available for down-load • Compatible with GCC-1750, the C/C++ compilation system for the MIL-STD-1750A • Built-in restrictions for mission-critical applications (see Appendix B, Restrictions and Profiles [67]) 1.1.
+Performance M1750 Ada includes a high-performance run-time system that optionally supports Ada tasking, interrupt handling and real-time scheduling.

-1.1.
-Performance

-M68K Ada includes a high-performance run-time system that optionally supports Ada tasking, interrupt handling and real-time scheduling.
 For more information on the real-time performance, see Chapter 5, Performance and Capacity [35].
 1.2.
-Restrictions

-Several sets of restrictions are supported.
-These are known as profiles, and may be employed to ensure an appropriate level of software integrity.
-For more information on restrictions and profiles see Appendix B, Restrictions and Profiles [65].
+Restrictions Several sets of restrictions are supported.
+These are known as profiles , and may be employed to ensure an appropriate level of software integrity.
+For more information on restrictions and profiles see Appendix B, Restrictions and Profiles [67].
 1.3.
-User Documentation

-The documentation provided with M68K Ada includes the following:

-- Getting Started with M68K Ada, which describes how to write and run a small application program. - XGC Ada Language Reference Manual Supplement, which includes implementation-specific information required by the Ada standard. - XGC Ada User's Guide (three volumes), which describes how to use the XGC Ada toolset.
+User Documentation The documentation provided with M1750 Ada includes the following: • Getting Started with M1750 Ada , which describes how to install M1750 Ada, and how to write and run a small application program. • M1750 Ada Language Reference Manual Supplement , which includes implementation-specific information required by the Ada standard. • M1750 Ada User's Guide (three volumes), which describes how to use the M1750 Ada toolset.

-All documentation is shipped in source format (XML), HTML format, and Adobe® PDF format.
+All on-line documentation is shipped in source format (XML), HTML format, and Adobe® PDF format.

-Media

 1.4.
 Media

-M68K Ada is shipped on CD-ROM, and includes both on-line and printed user manuals.
+M1750 Ada is shipped on CD-ROM, and includes both on-line and printed user manuals.

-1.5 Warranty